cliffordx/legalbai/pages/NEW CIVIL CODE___BOOK 1___PRELIM_TITLE.md

 			- (15) The right of the accused against excessive bail;
 			- (16) The right of the accused to be heard by himself and counsel, to be informed of the nature and cause of the accusation against him, to have a speedy and public trial, to meet the witnesses face to face, and to have compulsory process to secure the attendance of witness in his behalf;
 			- (17) Freedom from being compelled to be a witness against one’s self, or from being forced to confess guilt, or from being induced by a promise of immunity or reward to make such confession, except when the person confessing becomes a State witness;
-			- (18) Freedom from excessive fines, or [[cruel and unusual punishment]], unless the same is imposed or inflicted in accordance with a statute which has not been judicially declared unconstitutional; and
+			- (18) Freedom from excessive fines, or cruel and unusual punishment, unless the same is imposed or inflicted in accordance with a statute which has not been judicially declared unconstitutional; and
 			- (19) Freedom of access to the courts.
 		- In any of the cases referred to in this article, whether or not the defendant’s act or omission constitutes a criminal offense, the aggrieved party has a right to commence an entirely separate and distinct civil action for damages, and for other relief.
 		- Such civil action shall proceed independently of any criminal prosecution (if the latter be instituted), and may be proved by a preponderance of evidence.